 We had both grown up in families with many children; my wife and I, each had four sisters and two brothers.
 I had left my home, with my two brothers to immigrate to South Africa.

-I arrived in the town where they lived in 1935.
+I arrived in the town where they lived, Springs, in 1935.
 My wife’s family were very hospitable and friendly people, besides her older sister was a teacher and used to give English lessons to the new immigrants.
 I was ambitious to get ahead and understood that knowing English was important.

 Each complement was a motivation for the child to perform cleverer tricks.
 He delighted in the happy smiles and expressions of wonderment that he caused.
 He was growing up to be an ambitious little boy, and later when he began school he was renowned for high scholastic performance.
 His teachers complimented us on having such a wonderfully clever and gifted child.

 My marriage and our little boy were a great comfort to me.
-The parting from my sister, when I had immigrated to South Africa, was a very sad event for me.
-Being much older than me, she had raised me, while my mother was earning a livelihood by taking care of orphan children.
+The parting from my family, my father Moshe and Mother Bluma, in Poswil, a village in Lithuania, had caused me great sadness, especially the parting from my sister, Rosa.
+I, the youngest of seven siblings she had raised me, while my mother was earning a livelihood by taking care of orphan children.
 I loved her like a mother.
 I was also attached to her two children, who were babies at the time I left for SA.
-The birth of my child was a great comfort to me.
-He became the focal point of my happiness.
+My child, replaced my lost family and became the focal point of my happiness.

 Our little boy was nearly a year old when the 2nd WW broke out, but we were far from the battle sites.
 We were upset about the war but felt safe in South Africa and our lives carried on as always.
 There was some talk of rationing imported products because of transport problems in the War Zone, but South Africa was rich in basic foods and the rationing wasn’t much more than a little discomfort.

 We wanted our little boy to have a sister or a brother and in September 1940 our wish was granted when my wife gave birth to our second son, Leon.
 Times had become bad in 1940, during my wife’s pregnancy.
-The war situation, which didn’t seem serious a year earlier, and didn’t affect our happiness and the attention we devoted to Raymond, worsened, and a dark cloud of anxiety and sadness, loomed on our horizon.
-Each day brought news of new German atrocities against the Jews in Poland and especially in Lithuania, where my dear Sister and her family lived.
+The war situation, which didn’t seem serious a year earlier, and didn’t affect our happiness, worsened, and a dark cloud of anxiety and sadness, loomed on our horizon.
+Each day brought news of new German atrocities against the Jews in Poland and especially in Lithuania.
+I couldn't think of anything but the suffering of my dear Sister and her family.

 July 17th, 1941 was a black day for us, when my wife’s father passed away suddenly.
 Then in August 1941 came more horrible news; the Jews of Lithuania were being massacred, they were being brutally beaten to death.
 Our happy little world crashed.
 We were in a living nightmare.
 Never again would I see my sister, or play with my nephews.
 Our second son came into a very sad world.

-We were hysterical about protecting the child and in so doing were being overkind.
+In addition to not punishing him, we were hysterical about protecting the child and in so doing were being overkind.
 We did everything for him, not allowing him to do anything himself.
-And he, being a normal child expressed his frustration by throwing temper tantrums.
+This behaviour frustrated him and his provocations turned into temper tantrums.